 Date Written: April 30, 2017

 For decades, corporate law played a pivotal role in regulating corporations across the United States.
 Consequently, Delaware, the leading state of incorporation, and its courts came to occupy a central and influential position in corporate law and governance.
 This, however, is no longer the case: The compositional shift in equity markets from retail to institutional ownership has relocated regulatory power over corporations from courts to markets.
-Corporate law has, as a result, and as illustrated by the decline of the Delaware courts, lost its pride of place and is now largely a dead letter.
+Corporate law has, as a result, and as illustrated by the declined role of the Delaware courts, lost its pride of place and is now eclipsed by shareholder activism.

 Keywords: Corporate Law, Corporate Governance, Delaware Courts, Institutional Investors, Hedge Fund Activism, Control Rights, Corporate Litigation, Principal Costs, Agency Costs, Incomplete Contracts, Contract Design, Enforcement